windweller/play-to-grade/README.md

 Note that you need to have a monitor in order to play.
 Can't be played in a server environment.

+We additionally provide `bounce_var.py` simulator that includes speed setting changes.
+This simulator is exactly the same as the simulator in `bounce.py`.

+We also provide `bounce_theme.py` simulator, that includes both speed setting changes and thematic changes.
+This simulator is different from `bounce.py` and `bounce_var.py` in terms of paddle sizes, etc.
+`bounce_theme.py` is the faithful recreation of the Code.org simulator, but is also the most challenging setting for vision-based RL agent.

 ## Bounce: Data

-We are still in the process of obtaining permission from Code.org for data release.
 We include the training 10 programs in `./bounce/programs/*.json`.
 These programs' format is the same as the programs in the full dataset.

 ## Terminology in Code